-These gluten free tacos are a staple in our dinner rotation.
-They require minimal specialty ingredients, are quick and easy to make, and are also dairy free, egg free, soy free, fish free, shellfish free, peanut free, and tree nut free!
+These allergy friendly tacos are a staple in our dinner rotation.
+They require minimal specialty ingredients, are quick and easy to make, and are also free of t!

 If you're eating with food allergies, you know that a lot of meals need to be made from scratch rather than relying on convenience foods or dining out.
 That's why so many of our meals are simple.
 We don't have the luxury of getting take out or throwing a frozen lasagna in the oven for a quick dinner.